-Opinion on the Financial Statements
+Opinion on the financial statements

-We have audited the financial statements for the year ended 31 March 2006 under the Audit Commission Act 1998.
-The financial statements comprise the Consolidated Revenue Account, the Housing Revenue Account, the Collection Fund, the Consolidated Balance Sheet, the Statement of Total Movements in Reserves, the Cash Flow Statement and the related notes.
+We have audited the financial statements of Darlington Borough Council and its Group for the year ended 31 March 2006 under the Audit Commission Act 1998, which comprise the Consolidated Revenue Account, the Collection Fund, the Consolidated Balance Sheet, the Statement of Total Movements in Reserves, the Cash Flow Statement, the Group Accounts and the related notes.
 These financial statements have been prepared under the accounting policies set out within them.